ZAHON/rilix-ui/core/src/components/dialog/README.md

 ### Title

 An accessible title to be announced when the dialog is opened.
-If you want to remove the title entirely, remove this part and pass `aria-labelledby={undefined}` to `Dialog.Content` component.
-If you remove the title, ensure you provide a descriptive `aria-label` directly on the `Dialog.Content` component, to provide an accessible label.
+If you want to remove the title entirely, remove this part and pass `aria-labelledby={undefined}` to `Dialog.Content` component, or pass `ids={{ title: undefined }}` to `Dialog.Root`.
+If you remove the title, ensure you provide a descriptive `aria-label` directly on the `Dialog.Content` component to provide an accessible label.
 Renders an `<h2>` element.

 | Prop      | Type                                                       | Default | Description                                                                                                                                                                                                                                |
 | :-------- | :--------------------------------------------------------- | :------ | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |